-Coronavirus forces Wynn Resorts Las Vegas to temporarily close
+Coronavirus forces Wynn Resorts, MGM to close Vegas casinos

 The coronavirus is throwing a wrench into the casino industry as medical professionals recommend social distancing.